To learn about all features of Recorder, see Breeze Recorder.

 Press the red Record button on the upper left side of the screen to start the data acquisition.

-The dark reference will be taken first and again at the end after the image has been captured.
+The dark reference will be taken once before the recording, and again at the end after the image has been captured.

-If you have configured to capture a new white reference, the table will move to your set white reference location and take the white reference.
+If you have configured the camera to capture a new white reference, the table will move to your set white reference location and take the white reference.

 The image will then be taken and stored.